Common Name: bloody cranesbill

 Tolerate: Rabbit, Deer, Clay Soil

 Easily grown in average, medium moisture, well-drained soil in full sun to part shade.
-Tolerates some drought, but performs best in moist, humusy soils with good drainage.
+Tolerates some drought, but produces most vigorous growth in moist, humusy soils with good drainage.
 Deadheading is tedious for larger plantings and probably unnecessary.
 Side stems may be removed at any time to control spread.
-If flowers are not deadheaded, some self-seeding may occur in ideal growing conditions, however the new plants may not come true from seed particularly if other hardy geranium cultivars are growing in the same area.
-Foliage may decline after flowering in hot summer climates, at which point plants may be lightly sheared back and shaped to revitalize.
+If not deadheaded, some self-seeding may occur in ideal growing conditions.
+Foliage may be lightly sheared back and shaped to revitalize after flowering.
+This is a variable plant that is noted for having better tolerance for heat in hot summers and for cold in cold winters than most other species of geranium.
+Propagate by division, tip cuttings or seed.

 No serious insect or disease problems.
 Some susceptibility to leaf spots and rusts.

-Rock gardens or borders.
-Mass for ground cover.
+Rock gardens or border fronts.
+Mass for small area ground cover.